John J. McGilvra: Land dealings

 In 1864, McGilvra purchased 420 acre of land bordering Lake Washington and constructed the Lake Washington wagon road, now Madison Street (Seattle), at a personal expense of $1,500.
 To this day, Madison Street remains the only direct route from Lake Washington to Elliott Bay in Downtown Seattle.
 He continued to improve his property, and was one of the first contributors to the Madison Street cable road, which he subsidized by giving twenty-one acres of property on Lake Washington for park and terminal facilities.

 Legacy

-McGilvra is remembered today in the names of Seattle's McGilvra Elementary School and McGilvra Boulevard (both near Madison Park).
+McGilvra is the namesake for Seattle's McGilvra Elementary School and McGilvra Boulevard (both near Madison Park).